katosh/remoteremote/README.md

 2. Create a feature branch
 3. Submit a pull request

+## Disclaimer

+**USE AT YOUR OWN RISK.** This software is provided "as is" without warranty of any kind.

+- **No Affiliation**: This project is not affiliated with, endorsed by, or connected to Samsung, Philips, or any TV manufacturer.
+All product names, logos, and brands are property of their respective owners.

+- **Hardware Risk**: This software sends commands to your TV.
+While designed to be safe, the authors are not responsible for any damage to your TV, unexpected behavior, or voided warranties that may result from using this software.

+- **Network Security**: This application is designed for use on trusted home networks.
+Exposing it to the internet without proper security measures (HTTPS, strong passwords, firewall rules) may create security risks.

+- **Personal Use**: This software is intended for personal, non-commercial home automation use.

+- **No Warranty**: THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+See the LICENSE file for the complete legal terms.

+By using this software, you acknowledge that you have read and understood these terms.

 ## License

 MIT License - See LICENSE file for details.